If you're thinking about selling your home and downsizing, consider the pros and cons. Check if selling your home affects your government benefits.

 - Get independent advice from a financial adviser about options for investing your sale proceeds.

-- Ask the Department of Human Services Financial Information Service how it will affect your pension or government benefits.
+- Ask the Services Australia Financial Information Service how it will affect your pension or government benefits.

 Mary sells the family home